Benchmarks

 250 safe prompts that LOOK harmful + 200 unsafe contrasts.

-We've published a unified, license-clean slice of the safety corpus as a public HuggingFace dataset so the research community can benchmark refusal calibration, jailbreak resistance, and content-policy behaviour against the same prompts EvalGuard uses internally.
+A unified, license-clean slice of the safety corpus is served from the EvalGuard firewall-benchmark API so the research community can benchmark refusal calibration, jailbreak resistance, and content-policy behaviour against the same prompts EvalGuard uses internally.
+The public sample split is fully visible; the held-out split is served as metadata only (category list + counts).

-huggingface.co/datasets/evalguard/eg-safety-bench-1k →Every prompt in the public dataset is original EvalGuard staff writing, inspired by 10 published safety-research taxonomies (AEGIS, BeaverTails, CyberSecEval, DoNotAnswer, HarmBench, ToxicChat, UnsafeBench, VLGuard, VLSU, XSTest).
+GET /api/v1/firewall-benchmark/public-corpusEvery prompt in the public corpus is original EvalGuard staff writing, inspired by 10 published safety-research taxonomies (AEGIS, BeaverTails, CyberSecEval, DoNotAnswer, HarmBench, ToxicChat, UnsafeBench, VLGuard, VLSU, XSTest).
 We license-audited the source corpora before release — the Pliny / L1B3RT4S jailbreak archive is intentionally not included.

 Every benchmark is runnable from the CLI:

-# Run a single benchmark (suite is a positional arg) evalguard benchmark run mmlu --model gpt-4o # Compare 4 models on the same benchmark evalguard benchmark run humaneval \ --model gpt-4o,claude-opus-4,gemini-2.5-pro,llama-3.3-70b # Save the report (emit JSON with --json and redirect stdout) evalguard benchmark run gsm8k --model gpt-4o --json > report.json
+# Run a single benchmark (suite is a positional arg) evalguard benchmark run mmlu --model gpt-4o # Compare models — run the same benchmark once per model evalguard benchmark run humaneval --model gpt-4o evalguard benchmark run humaneval --model claude-opus-4 # Save the report (emit JSON with --json and redirect stdout) evalguard benchmark run gsm8k --model gpt-4o --json > report.json

 The CLI runs the suite locally (via @evalguard/core), so it needs no API key.
 The cross-model leaderboard — aggregated from eval and security-scan data — is also available from the Python SDK: